tamcy/DataExporterBundle/README.md

 $columnSet = $exporter->getColumns();
 $columnSet->getChild('lastName')->setPosition(2);
 ```
 Note that `position` is merely a sorting hint.
-The library will not modify other columns' positions to prevent clashing.
-In other words, it is possible for a column set to have columns with nonconsecutive position, or more than one columns with the same position.
+The library will not modify other columns' positions for uniqueness.

 Alternatively, you may re-order the columns via `setColumnOrders()`: